Rico Blanco: Galactik Fiestamatik

 In 2012, Blanco released a new single, Amats, available for digital download via iTunes.
 The single was taken from his second studio album Galactik Fiestamatik released on July 10, 2012.

 Dating Gawi

-On October 6, 2015, Rico Blanco signs with Universal Records. and will release his album in a November release and fellow musicians Roll Martinez, Buddy Zabala & Raimund Marasigan will help Rico work on his new album.
+On October 6, 2015, Rico Blanco signs with Universal Records and plans to release his album in a November release with the help of fellow musicians Roll Martinez (Hale), Buddy Zabala (Eraserheads) & Raimund Marasigan (Eraserheads).

-On November 11, 2015, Rico released a Lyric Video on his new carry single "Videoke Queen".
+On November 11, 2015, Blanco released a Lyric Video on his new carry single "Videoke Queen".
 On November 27, 2015, Blanco released his third album Dating Gawi.

 His single "Wag Mong Aminin" was the number 1 song for 2016 in Magic 89.9's OPM chart.

 Rivermaya semi reunion

-On January 9, 2016, he re-united with his former Rivermaya co-members, Perf de Castro, Nathan Azarcon and Mark Escueta for a "secret mini semi-reunion", following de Castro's gig at 19 East, Taguig City.
+On January 9, 2016, he re-united with his former Rivermaya co-members, Perf de Castro, Nathan Azarcon and Mark Escueta for a "surprise mini semi-reunion", following de Castro's gig at 19 East, Muntinlupa.